vsajip/python-gnupg/docs/index.rst

 binary (defaults to ``False``)
     If ``True``, a binary signature (rather than armored ASCII) is created. output (defaults to ``None``)
-    If set is used as the file path at which GPG outputs the signature.
-Convention dictates to use a ``.asc`` or ``.sig`` file extension for this.
+    If specified, this is used as the file path where GPG outputs the signature.
+Convention dictates a ``.asc`` or ``.sig`` file extension for this.

 Note: If the data being signed is binary, calling ``str(signed_data)`` may raise exceptions.
 In that case, use the fact that ``signed_data.data`` holds the binary signed data.
 Usually the signature itself is ASCII; it's the message itself which may cause the exceptions to be raised.
 (Unless a detached signature is requested, the result of signing is the message with the signature appended.)